SimaticResearchActivity/FBAE/README.md

     - *Session layer* ==> *Algorithm layer*

-         - *Session layer* calls `AlgoLayer`'s `execute()` method to launch *Algorithm layer*.
+         - *Session layer* calls `AlgoLayer::execute()` method to launch *Algorithm layer*.
 Note that we stay in `execute()` method until *Algorithm layer* is done executing.
-         - Then it calls `totalOrderBroadcast()` method for each total-order broadcast it has to make.
+         - Then it calls `AlgoLayer::totalOrderBroadcast()` method for each total-order broadcast it has to make.
-         - Finally it calls `terminate()` method to tell the *Algorithm layer* than it can shutdwon.
+         - Finally it calls `AlgoLayer::terminate()` method to tell the *Algorithm layer* than it can shutdwon.

      - *Algorithm layer* ==> *Session layer*
-         - Once *Algorithm layer* considers it is fully initialized locally, it calls `callbackInitDone()` method in *Session layer*.
+         - Once *Algorithm layer* considers it is fully initialized locally, it calls `SessionLayer::callbackInitDone()` method in *Session layer*.
-         - Each time a message can be delivered, it calls `callbackDeliver()` method.
+         - Each time a message can be delivered, it calls `SessionLayer::callbackDeliver()` method.

 - *Algorithm layer* / *Communication layer*

     - *Algorithm layer* ==> *Communication layer*

-         - *Algorithm layer* calls `CommLayer`'s `initHost()` method when it wants to be able to accept connections from other processes.
+         - *Algorithm layer* calls `CommLayer::openDestAndWaitIncomingMsg()` method when it wants to:

-         - And/or it calls `CommLayer`'s `connectToHost()` method when it wants to establish a connection with another process.
-Note: If *Algorithm layer* need to call `initHost()` and also one or several time `connectToHost()`, it must make the calls to `connectToHost()` in a dedicated thread in order to call `waitForMsg()` as soon as possible (see example in *BBOBB* algorithm layer implementation).
-         - Then it calls `CommLayer`'s `waitForMsg()` method.
-Note that we stay in `waitForMsg()` method until *Communication layer* detect a pre-specified number of disconnections (see parameter `maxDisconnections` of `waitForMsg()` method).
+           1. accept commpunication links (e.g. connections in the case of TCP) from other processes,
+           2. establish communication links with other processes,
+           3. wait for incoming messages until `CommLayer::terminate()` is called.
          - When *Algorithm layer* needs to send a message to another process, it can use:

-             - `CommPeer`'s `send()` method to send a message to a single process.
+             - `CommLayer::send()` method to send a message to a single process.
-             - `CommLayer`'s `multicastMsg()` method to broadcast a message to all processes connected to this process.
+             - `CommLayer::multicastMsg()` method to multicast a message to all processes with which the current process has established communication links.

-         - *Algorithm layer* calls `CommPeer`'s `disconnect()` method when it wants to disconnect from a peer process.
+         - *Algorithm layer* calls `CommLayer::terminate()` method when it wants to stop all of the communications with remote processes.

     - *Communication layer* ==> *Algorithm layer*

+         - When *CommunicationLayer* is fully initailized, it calls `AlgoLayer::callbackInitDone()`.
-         - When *Communication layer* receives a message, it calls `callbackHandleMessage()` method in *Algorithm layer*.
+         - When *Communication layer* receives a message, it calls `AlgoLayer::callbackHandleMessage()` method.
+         - Note:
+           1. *CommunicationLayer* guarantees that there is no call to `AlgoLayer::callbackHandleMessage()` before `AlgoLayer::callbackInitDone()` is done executing.
+           2. Even if it may be multithreaded, *CommunicationLayer* guarantees that there will never be simultaneous calls to `AlgoLayer::callbackHandleMessage()`.

 ### Adding another Total-Order broadcast algorithm

+This section describes how to add another Total-Order broadcast algorithm to *FBAE*.
+To illustrate the procedure, it gives examples assuming that your algorithm is named `Foo`.

+Before presenting the procedure, you need to understand the difference between:
+- The rank of a process participating, i.e. the rank which has be given to this process when running `fbae` executable.
+- The position of process participating as a broadcaster.

+For instance:
+- In *Sequencer* algorithm
+  - Sequencer process always has *rank* 0.
+Sequencer process has no position, as it does not participate as a broadcaster.
+  - The other processes (ranked 1, 2, 3, etc.) participate as broadcasters.
+So, they have a position (as broadcaster) which is respectively 0, 1, 2, etc.
+- In *BBOBB* algorithm, all processes participate as braodcasters.
+Each of them has a position (as broadcaster) which corresponds to its rank.

-If you want to add another Total-Order broadcast algorithm:
+Now we can present the procedure for adding another Total-Order broadcast algorithm:

-1. Make a new subclass of `AlgoLayer` by inspiring yourself from:

-    - `SequencerAlgoLayer.h` to declare the class implementing your algorithm,
-    - `SequencerAlgoLayer.cpp` to define this class,
+1. Draw several Message Sequence Charts (MSC) to illustrate the algorithm behavior.
+To do so, you can use a tool like [mscgen](https://www.mcternan.me.uk/mscgen/) or [mscgen_js](https://mscgen.js.org/).

+2. Create a subdirectory `AlgoLayer` directory, named after the name of your algorithm.
+For instance, `AlgoLayer/Foo` directory.

+3. Create a file for defining messages exchanged between the prcesses executing your algorithm, e.g. `AlgoLayer/Foo/FooMsg.h`, containing:

+   1. Definition of a namespace dedicated to your algorithm.
-    - `SequencerAlgoLayerMsg.h` to define the identifier and the structure of each message used by your algorithm.
+   2. Definition of a `enum class MsgId : MsgId_t` containing the message identifiers used by your algorithm.

-2. Note concerning your *Algorithm layer*:

-     - When `callbackHandleMessage()` method is called in the context of an instance of your `AlgoLayer` subclass, *FBAE* guarantees that `callbackHandleMessage()` will not be called concurrently n the context of the same instance of `AlgoLayer` subclass.
-    - Each call to `CommLayer`'s `connectToHost()` method must be followed by the sending of a `MsgId::RankInfo` message to the host you connected to.
-    - Your `terminate` method must always send  `MsgId::DisconnectIntent` message to the host you are connected to.
-    - Moreover, upon receiving this `MsgId::DisconnectIntent` message (see `callbackHandleMessage()` method), your code must answer a `MsgId::AckDisconnectIntent` message to the sender.
-    - Finally, upon receiving this `MsgId::AckDisconnectIntent` message (see `callbackHandleMessage()` method), your code must call `disconnect()` method of the communication peer representing the host you are connected to.
+   3. Definition of the structure of the different messages.
+Note: This definition must include [Cereal](http://uscilab.github.io/cereal/ serialization method (for examples, see implementation of *Sequencer* or *BBOBB* algorithms and [Cereal quick start](http://uscilab.github.io/cereal/quickstart.html)).

+4. Create the class which will implement your algorithm, e.g. `AlgoLayer/Foo/Foo.h` (to define your class) and `AlgoLayer/Foo/Foo.cpp` (to implement your class).

+5. Implement `Foo::toString()` method.

+6. Implement `Foo::execute()` method to handle the different messages your algorithm can receive.

+       - Build the vector containing rank of participants which will behave as braodcasters during execution.
+Call `setBroadcasters(std::move(thisVzector))`.
+       - Build the vector containing rank of participants your process needs to establish a communication link with.
+Call `getSession()->getCommLayer()->openDestAndWaitIncomingMsg()` with this vector.

+7. Implement `Foo::totalOrderBroadcast()` method.
+To do so, you must decide if:
+       - Your algorithm sends immediately a message to one or several processes, like *Sequencer* algorithm.
+       - Your algorithm stores the message to broadcast in a "batch" of messages waiting to be broadcast by the algorithm, like *BBOBB* algorithm (see `msgsWaitingToBeBroadcast` variable).

+8. If your algorithm works with "batch" of messages, it is very likely that you need to implement `Foo::callbackInitDone()` method to override `AlgoLayer::callbackInitDone()` in order to send one or several messages to initiate execution of your algorithm (e.g. `BBOBB::callbackInitDone()` sends an initial `Step` message).
+       - Note: *FBAE* guarantees that you will not receive any message from other processes before the call to `Foo::callbackInitDone()` is done.

+9. Implement `Foo::callbackHandleMessage()` method to handle all of the messages your algorithm is manipulating.
+In particular, if a session message can be delivered, call `getSession()->callbackDeliver()`.
+Note:
+        - If your algorithm works with "batch" of messages, you must pay attention to surround your call to `callbackDeliver()` with `shortcutBatchCtrl = true;` and `shortcutBatchCtrl = false;` instructions.
+        - Even if it may be multithreaded, *Communication Layer* guarantees that there will never be simultaneous calls to `Foo::callbackHandleMessage()`.

+10. Implement `Foo::terminate()` method.

+11. Implement and run unitary tests to check your implementation works properly.

-3. Modify `main.cpp` to integrate your new class:
+12. Modify `main.cpp` to integrate your new class:

     - In `main` function, modify `parser` variable intialization in order to specify (in the same way as letter `'S'` in string `"\n\t\t\t\t\t\tS = Sequencer based"` specifies `'S'` as the letter for *Sequencer algorithm*) the letter which will specify your added algorithm.
     - In `concreteAlgoLayer()` function, add a `case` with this new letter to create an instance of your class.

+13. Run integration tests.

 ### Adding another communication protocol

 If you want to add another communication protocol:

-1. Make a new subclass of `CommLayer` by inspiring yourself from:
+1. Make a new subclass of `CommLayer` by inspiring yourself from `Tcp.h` and `Tcp.cpp`.
+Note:

-    - `EnetCommLayer.h` to declare the class implementing your usage of the protocol,
-    - `EnetCommLayer.cpp` to define this class,
+    - *FBAE* must guarantee that, when `AlgoLayer::callbackInitDone()` method is called, `AlgoLayer::callbackHandleMessage()` was not previously called.
+This is the role of:
+        - `getInitDoneCalled().wait();` instruction in `Tcp::handleIncomingConn()`
+        - `getInitDoneCalled().count_down();` instruction in `Tcp::openDestAndWaitIncomingMsg()`
-    - Note: *FBAE* must guarantee that, when `callbackHandleMessage()` method is called in the context of an instance of an `AlgoLayer` subclass, `callbackHandleMessage()` will not be called concurrently n the context of the same instance of `AlgoLayer` subclass.
-Thus, you must pay attention to protect the call to `getAlgoLayer()->callbackHandleMessage()` with a mutual exclusion (see an example in `TcpCommLayer::handleIncomingConn()`).
+    - *FBAE* must guarantee that, when `AlgoLayer::callbackHandleMessage()` method is called, it is not called concurrently by another thread of `CommLayer` on the same instance of `AlgoLayer` subclass.
+Thus, you must pay attention to protect the call to `getAlgoLayer()->callbackHandleMessage()` with a mutual exclusion (see an example with line `std::scoped_lock lock(mtxCallbackHandleMessage);` in `Tcp::handleIncomingConn()`).

-2. Make a new subclass of `CommPeer` by inspiring yourself from:
-    - `EnetCommPeer.h` to declare the classe representing a peer in your usage of the protocol,
-    - `EnetCommPeer.cpp` to define this class.

-3. Modify `main.cpp` to integrate your new class:
+2. Modify `main.cpp` to integrate your new class:

     - In `main` function, modify `parser` variable intialization in order to specify (in the same way as letter `'e'` in string `"\n\t\t\t\t\ŧ\t\te = Enet (reliable)"` specifies `'e'` as the letter for *Enet (reliable)*) the letter which will specify your added communication protocol.
     - In `concreteCommLayer()` function, add a `case` with this new letter to create an instance of your `CommLayer` subclass.
-    - Note: There is nothing to do in `main.cpp` concerning new `CommPeer` subclass, as creation of instances of this subclass will be done inside your `CommLayer` subclass.